isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 | account    | `string`  | **Required** The user identifier for this account scope. |

 ## 4.2 SLA Check
-The SLA Check endpoint allows to verify the current state of the SLA for a given service and operation in context:
+The SLA Check endpoint allows to verify the current state of the SLA for a given service and operation in context for a given scope.
-(for a given user, or role, organization, time of the date, etc.).

 In the essence, the service will respond true or false to notify the provider if it is: